-United4Children’s Resource and Referral services help families locate and select child care meeting their unique needs.
+United4Children’s Resource and Referral services help families who have children with special needs locate and select child care meeting their unique requirements.
 Specialized referral and support services to locate inclusive child care are available to families of children with special needs.
 Inclusion specialists help families find programs that are dedicated to giving the best care to ALL children, including children with disabilities or special needs.
-Families may contact Allison Brewer at 800-467-2322 ext.
-135 or email@example.com or use the inclusion services map to access inclusion referral services in their region.
-Consumer education materials are available at www.united4children.org.
+Families may contact United4Children at 800-467-2322 or email@example.com.
+Information is available at https://united4children.org/inclusion-services/.

 Inclusion Technical Assistance for Families and Licensed and Regulated Child Care Providers

 United4Children inclusion specialists provide technical assistance to child care providers and families of children with special needs at no charge to the family or child care program.
 Families and child care programs can receive assistance in caring for a child with special needs by contacting the United4Children inclusion specialist in their region.
-Inclusion specialists provide technical assistance by phone, email or on-site.
-Use the inclusion services map to locate the inclusion specialist in your region.
+Inclusion specialists provide technical assistance by phone, email, or on-site.

 Child Care Provider Training

-Inclusion specialists provide face to face inclusion clock hour training throughout the state.
-Training is advertised on the Missouri Workshop Calendar.
-To request a training session in your area, contact your regional inclusion specialist using the inclusion services map.
+Inclusion specialists provide face to face clock hour training on inclusion practices throughout the state.
+Training is advertised on the Missouri Professional Development System.
+To request a training session in your area, contact your regional inclusion specialist.
 There is a minimal fee of $2.00 per clock hour.